The assault of a president’s son led to the creation of the U.S. Capitol Police

 On July 24, 1998, Officer Jacob Chestnut and Detective John Gibson were fatally shot by a former mental patient who entered the building with a gun.
 The assailant later told a court-appointed psychiatrist that he was trying to prevent the United States from being destroyed by disease and cannibals.

 On Jan.
 17, 2014, Sgt.
-Clinton J. Holtz died of a heart attack after what the department said was stressful duty at the scene of sexual assault, where he had been in command for responding officers.
+Clinton J. Holtz died of a heart attack after what the department said was stressful duty at the scene of a sexual assault, where he had been in command for responding officers.

-In 2018, Capitol Police officers David Bailey and Crystal Griner were credited with saving members of Congress after they took down a gunman who opened fire on an Alexandria baseball field.
+In 2018, Capitol Police officers David Bailey and Crystal Griner were credited with saving members of Congress after they took down a gunman who opened fire on an Alexandria, Va., baseball field.
 The officers, who were injured in the attack, were there protecting Rep. Steve Scalise (R-La.), then the House majority whip, who was shot but survived his injuries.

 Theresa Vargas contributed to this report.